Curious about how much it will cost to add a return air vent? Our guide will help you discover the cost factors and ways to save on this project.

 More complex maintenance tasks, such as inspecting and maintaining plenums, return air boxes, and flexible duct connectors, should be left to your local HVAC technician.
 HVAC pros can identify and repair leaks, which will save you money in energy costs.

-Quality ductwork will increase the efficiency of your HVAC, sometimes even by 20-30%.
-This is so because there is reduced air leakage due to better insulation and more optimized airflow.
-Because this makes your HVAC work more efficiently, it really doesn't have to work too hard to keep the desired temperature; thus, its energy consumption is lowered directly.
+Quality ductwork will increase the efficiency of your HVAC, sometimes by 20% to 30%.
+This is because there is reduced air leakage due to better insulation and more optimized airflow.
+This means your HVAC doesn't have to work as hard to keep the desired temperature, so it uses less energy.

 Deciding whether to repair or replace return air ducts depends on the extent of damage and overall condition of your ductwork.
 Common return air duct problems include poor airflow, increased energy bills, excessive dust, and strange noises.
 If repairs don’t improve system performance, it’s time to consider a full replacement.